nolanlawson/css-talk-2022/markdown.md

 Style calculation has nothing to do with where things actually go geometrically on the page; that's the job of layout calculation.

-So recall we have our h1 and h2 where the browser has (somehow) figured out that one has 5px padding and the other has 10px padding (either because our styles are inline or because it ran style calcuation).
+So recall we have our h1 and h2 where the browser has figured out that one has 5px padding and the other has 10px padding.

 ---